-In this report, we observed poorly formed enamel prisms and insufficient mineralization of macroscopically MIHaffected enamel.
+In this study, we observed poorly formed enamel prisms and insufficient mineralisation of macroscopically MIH-affected enamel.
 Hypomineralized areas spread from the DEJ towards the surface of the dental crown.
 The results coincide with a publication on the typical histology findings in MIH-affected FPMs [5].
-Regarding the extent of hypomineralization, aberrant areas may only be present in the inner layers of the enamel, at the DEJ, or may include almost the whole enamel thickness [6].
-In the yellow-brownish MIHaffected enamel, the entire thickness of the enamel is usually affected [7].
-If the surface of the crown remains intact, the surface of the enamel is better mineralized compared to the deeper layers of the enamel.
-This is attributed to the final mineralization of the enamel after the eruption of the tooth [6].
-The porosity of hypomineralized enamel enables the penetration of bacteria into the dentin, although the tooth surface is clinically intact.
+Regarding the extent of hypomineralisation, aberrant areas may only be present in the inner layers of the enamel, at the DEJ, or may include almost the whole enamel thickness [6].
+In the yellow-brownish MIH-affected enamel, the entire thickness of the enamel is usually affected [7].
+If the surface of the crown remains intact, the surface of the enamel is better mineralised compared to the deeper layers of enamel.
+This is attributed to the final mineralisation of the enamel after the eruption of the tooth [6].
+The porosity of hypomineralised enamel enables the penetration of bacteria into the dentin, although the tooth surface is clinically intact.
 The bacteria in the dentinal tubules provoke an inflammatory reaction in the pulp, which consequently contributes to the hypersensitivity of MIH teeth [8].
-Hypomineralized molars are also more prone to caries than those without developmental impairment, can cause serious restorative problems, and often even need to be extracted due to the extent of developmental disruption and treatment complications [9].
+Hypomineralised molars are also more prone to caries than those without developmental impairment, can cause serious restorative problems, and often even need to be extracted due to the extent of developmental disruption and treatment complications [9].